mbrukman/a-conceptual-overview-of-asyncio/readme.md

 I've used `asyncio` a couple times now, but never really felt confident in my mental-model of how it works and how I can best use it.
 The official `asyncio` docs provide decent-enough documentation for each specific function in the package, but, in my opinion, lack a cohesive overview of the design and functionality to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab, or to recognize when `asyncio` is the entirely wrong tool-kit.
 This is my attempt to fill that gap.

 There were a few blog-posts, stack-overflow discussons and other writings about `asyncio` that I found helpful, but didn't fully provide what I was looking for.
-I've linked the ones I enjoyed and/or found useful below.
+I've linked them below.

 A few aspects particually drove my curiosity (read: drove me nuts).
 You should be able to answer all these questions by the end of this article.
 - What's roughly happening behind the scenes when various objects are `await`-ed?